 2) Triple Check Everything

 Proofing your book is an absolute must because we all make mistakes.
 Imagine submitting your book to print and spotting a glaring typo on the first page.
-To avoid this nightmare scenario, triple check every aspect of your book.
+To avoid this self-publishing mistake and nightmare scenario, triple check every aspect of your book.
 Not just the spelling and grammar, but also your book’s layout, the flow.
 Check for consistency in narrative and typography.
 Double-check your pagination—make sure nothing is cut off or orphaned.

 We recommend getting someone you trust to double check, too.
 You’ve been working on your book for weeks—you know what it should say and annoyingly your brain will show you what you want to see.
 A fresh pair of eyes can spot errors that might otherwise have been overlooked.